cdzombak/thingshub/README.md

 * Issues are usually closed as side effects of other operations (merges, commits) anyway
 * Descriptions are often used in Things for personal notes
 * You don't want your local tags DB to reflect 1:1 Github - too noisy
+* With one-way sync, the entire operation is idempotent, so simply re-running the sync after a partial failure is fine

 ## Future features: